delta-io/delta/docs/README.md

 # Docs Generation Scripts
-This directory contains scripts to generate API Docs for Scala, Java, and Python.
+This directory contains scripts to generate docs for `https://docs.delta.io/` including the API Docs for Scala, Java, and Python APIs.

 ## Setup Environment
 ### Install Conda (Skip if you already installed it)